XI

 lesson, participants start on the Practice Plan Review before class starts.
 Because the journals are necessary

-to teach Mind Matters, instructors may wish to keep them between classes, assuring participants that their
+to teach Mind Matters, instructors may wish to keep them between classes, assure participants that their

 journals are confidential and will not be read by the instructor or anyone else.
 It is highly recommended that

 participants do not take their journals home until the Mind Matters program is over.
-Occasionally participants
+This way, participants

-are given written homework to be completed between classes.
-For those activities, reproducible handouts are
+Occasionally, participants are given written homework to be completed between classes.
+For those activities,

 Previous Page Next Page